emaphp/eMapper/README.md

 </table>

 <br/>
 A mapper instance stores these configuration values internally.
-The connection to the database is not made when creating an instance but right before a query is submitted.
-In order to check the proper connection to the database we can use the **connect** method.
+Database connection is not stablished after calling the constructor method but right before a query is submitted.
+In order to test a connection without sending a query we must use the **connect** method.

 <br/>
 Arrays